ashwinkumar12345/ethereum-app1/README.md

       mkdir inbox

-- Change into the directory:
+- Change into that directory:

       cd inbox